United Black Family Scholarship Foundation

 Reinvesting in Every Black and Underserved Institution to Liberate and Diversify

-• Create strong partnerships between community members, activists, businesses, and service organizations
+• Fostering Partnerships: Connecting community members, activists, businesses, and service organizations.

 R.E.B.U.I.L.D.
 Program & Public Policy Volunteers